Piano Sonata No. 11 (Beethoven): IV. Rondo: Allegretto

-The fourth movement is in a rondo form: A–B–A–C–A–B–A–Coda.
+The fourth movement is in rondo form: A–B–A–C–A–B–A–Coda.
 The first "A" theme starts in the tonic key, and the "B" theme transitions into the dominant key with big grand arpeggios in the right hand using a good portion of the keyboard.
 After the arpeggios, both hands play around with the "A" theme's melody before arriving back to the tonic key at the second "A" theme (with very little deviation from the first "A" theme).
 Suddenly, the "C" theme begins with a key change into B♭ minor (although not marked in the key signature).
 The sharp forte chords, although in stark contrast with the rest of the rondo, bear some resemblance to the first few chords of the "B" theme.
 The right hand then plays urgent thirty-second notes while the left hand supports with staccato sixteenth notes.
 This reaches a climax, a call-and-response play on the beginning of the "C" theme, and the thirty-second-note passage with the climax again.

 Not unlike the end of the "B" theme, the "A" theme's melody is suggested a few times before returning to the tonic key and a third "A" section.
 However, the melody of this "A" section is in the left hand until the right hand has a two-measure thirty-second-note run that flows into the rest of the melody, this time the right hand octaves being broken.
 The next section (second "B" section) is very similar to the first "B" section except that it stays in the tonic key all the way through.
 A fake "A" section is played in the subdominant key before developing into the final "A" section where the melody consists of triplet sixteenth notes instead of regular sixteenth notes.
 The very end of the final "A" sections runs right into the coda that builds up to an exciting final climax before relaxing to a piano dynamic level and two big chords (dominant seventh to tonic) to conclude the sonata.